githubocto/flat-demo-bitcoin-price/README.md

     ![](https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/10.commit.png)

-## Tutorial using the Flat Editor VSCode Extension
+## Tutorial using the Flat Editor VSCode extension

 You can also create Flat Data Action files easily with Flat Editor, a VSCode extension.
 Here's how: